Gowtham153/Coding-Task-on-CenterNet-HarDNet/README.md

 1. Collect the cat, dog under animal and car, truck under vehicle dataset. create a json file accordingly.
 2. Collect the coco dataset for person, car, truck, cat, dog as 1,2,3,4,5 labels and output the 2,3 as vehicles and 4,5 as animals after training.

-# Filtering required categories from json file
+# Filtering categories for custom dataset from json file

-The following command will filter the input instances json to only include images and annotations for the categories person, dog, cat, car or truck:
+The following command will filter the input instances json to only include images and annotations for the categories person, car, truck, cat and dog:
 ~~~
-python filter.py --input_json c:\users\you\annotations\instances_train2017.json --output_json path\to\annotations\filtered.json --categories person dog cat truck
+python category_filter.py --input_json path\to\annotations\instances_train2017.json --output_json path\to\annotations\percartruckcatdog.json --categories person car truck cat dog
 ~~~

+# Changes made
+1. Added category_filter.py to the annotation folder
+2. Edited the coco.py
+2. Edited the hardnet.py - while testing

 ## Training on Windows